sfisque/codecard-helloworld/README.md

 ### Arduino IDE Configuration:

+Make sure you have:
+- Installed the ESP8266 boards
+- Installed the GxEPD2 library and it's dependencies
-Make sure you have installed the ESP8266 boards and selected the board 'Generic ESP8266 Module'.
+- Selected the board 'Generic ESP8266 Module'.

-Make sure the rest of the configuration is as follows (the changes from default are highlighted):
+Configure the board as per the information below (the changes from default are highlighted):
 - Upload Speed; “115200”
 - CPU Frequency: “80 MHz”
 - Crystal Frequency: “26 MHz”